AuspicesAI/ScytheEx-Hackathon/README.md

 ## License

-This project is licensed under the Apache License 2.0.
+This project is licensed under the GNU General Public License v3.0.
 For more details, see the LICENSE file in the root directory of this project.